 3. Improper Setup for Static Calibrations

-The Error: Incorrect positioning of calibration targets, leading to inaccurate sensor alignment.
+Incorrect positioning of calibration targets leads to inaccurate sensor alignment.

 - Follow the OEM guidelines for calibration target placement, distance, and angles.